Alfresco/alfresco-ng2-components/docs/user-guide/extensibility.md

 # Form Extensibility and Customization

+This page describes how you can customize ADF forms to your own specification.

 _Note: it is assumed you are familiar with Alfresco Process Services (powered by Activiti) form definition structure._

 -   How components and widgets are rendered on a [`Form`](../../lib/process-services/task-list/models/form.model.ts)